PixnBits/super8/arduino/README.md

 The `pins.h` file is set up for a motor and limit switch to be connected to the X axis.
 The limit switch pins on the shield are wired to the same Arduino pin so +X or -X doesn't make a difference.

+An LED can be connected to the Z limit pins via a MOSFET.
+This pin was chosen for PWM to enable adjusting the brightness.
+I had a [N Channel STP120NF10](https://www.digikey.com/products/en?keywords=P120nf10) on hand, so I connected Gate (Pin 1) to Z Limit, Source (Pin 3) to GND, and Drain (Pin 2) to the LED's cathode (negative).
+The LED's anode (positive) is connected to +12V (the same driving my stepper motor).
+Adafruit has a good [usage example](https://learn.adafruit.com/rgb-led-strips/usage).

 ## Protocol

 Text, each command is `\n` terminated